All staff, students and PhD Researchers are asked to consult the University advice which will be regularly updated regularly on this site.

 How will the Researcher Development Programme be delivered?

-The Researcher Development Programme (RDP) continues to be delivered online with plans for face to face provision in Semester 2.
+The Researcher Development Programme (RDP) continues to be delivered online.

 Full details of the RDP can be found at the Researcher Development Site.

-The Weekly Update on the Researcher Development Programme continues to be sent to all PhD Researchers every Wednesday.
+The Weekly Update on the Researcher Development Programme continues to be sent to all PhD researchers and their supervisors every Wednesday.

 International PhD researchers on Tier 4 Visa